octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 | `(keyType, valueType) map`     | Map an element of type keyType to an element of type valueType.
 Meant for finite maps | `Map.empty`, `Map.literal [(("tz1KqTpEZ7Yob7QbPE4Hy4Wo8fHG8LhKxZSx" : address), (1,2)); (("tz1gjaF81ZRRvdzjobyfVNsAeSC6PScjfQwN" : address), (0,3))]`         |
 | `(keyType, valueType) big_map` | Map an element of type keyType to an element of type valueType.
 Meant for huge maps   | `Big_map.empty`, `Big_map.literal [(("tz1KqTpEZ7Yob7QbPE4Hy4Wo8fHG8LhKxZSx" : address), (1,2)); (("tz1gjaF81ZRRvdzjobyfVNsAeSC6PScjfQwN" : address), (0,3))]` |

-### Type aliases
+#### Type aliases

 Type aliasing consists of renaming a given type when the context calls for a more precise name.

-This increases readability and maintainability of your smart contracts.
-For example, we can choose to alias a string type as an animal breed - this will allow us to communicate our intent with added clarity.
+It can be used to express our intent for more clarity: for instance, a `coordinates` type defined by a tuple of two int is clearer than just using a tuple.

+It is also useful to define a type for complex structures, such as the expected input and return of a function, or the contract storage.

 ```js
 type breed is string
 const dog_breed : breed = "Saluki"
 ```

-The real value of type aliases lies in the alias for complex data structures, such as records (described below).
-This way, these structures are more easily handled.

-### Constants & Variables
+### Constants & Variables declaration

 #### Constants

 Constants are by design immutable, which means they can only be assigned once, at their declaration.
-A constant is defined by a name, type and a value:
+A constant is defined by a name, a type and a value:

 ```js
 const age : int = 25